cms66/rpi-home/README.md

  - Set WiFi only if it will be needed (use 2.4 GHz)
  - Enable ssh
 #### Modification
- - Download [rpi_setup_base.sh](https://github.com/cms66/rpi-home/raw/main/rpi_setup_base.sh) and copy to SD card drive labelled "bootfs".
+ - Download (right click and select "Save as") [rpi_setup_base.sh](https://github.com/cms66/rpi-home/raw/main/rpi_setup_base.sh) and copy to SD card drive labelled "bootfs".
  - (optional) right click on SD card drive labelled "bootfs" and rename to hostname of RPi.

 ### First boot